-- i.
-Current dental assistant registration or certification through a nationally recognized and accredited certifying agency.
+- Current dental assistant registration or certification through a nationally recognized and accredited certifying agency.
 Faculty members who are dentists are not required to hold a current dental assistant registration or certification through a nationally recognized and accredited certifying agency. - ii.
 State license, if required. - iii.
 Current knowledge and experience in dental assisting.
 Faculty is proficient in didactic and clinical four-handed and/or six-handed dentistry. - iv.
-An earned baccalaureate degree or be working toward completing a baccalaureate degree program in a timely manner. - v.
+An earned baccalaureate degree from an institution accredited by an agency recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation or be working toward completing a baccalaureate degree program in a timely manner. - v.
 Awareness of any applicable state requirements governing dental assisting programs.

 DAII.B.2.b.
-Faculty size/numbers support the goals of the program.
+Faculty numbers and ratios support the goals of the program.

 There is an adequate number of faculty to support student needs, including tutorial support.
-Supervision during laboratory instruction is defined as student to faculty ratio of no more than 12:1.
+Supervision during laboratory instruction is defined as student-to-faculty ratio of no more than 12:1.